Doctor Dragged Off United Flight Was Convicted Of Felony Of Offering Prescription Drugs For Sex With Patient

 — LiLi Berrio (@berrio_lili) April 11, 2017

-An official report detailing the findings of a psychiatric examination conducted on Dao stated that “he lacked the foundation to navigate difficult situations, both interpersonally and in a complex profession”.
+An official report detailing the findings of a psychiatric examination conducted on Dao stated that “he lacked the foundation to navigate difficult situations, both interpersonally and in a complex profession.”

 “Dr Montgomery noted that Dr Dao appeared to have difficulties with information processing,” the report said.
 “Neuropsychological screening did not suggest gross difficulties.
 However, in reviewing records, it was noted that Dao tends to have poor decision-making despite his overall level of ability.”